On the geodesic hypothesis in general relativity: Stability of Stable Solitons on a Fixed Background

 \subsubsection{Energy Decomposition}

 We use energy estimates to show that the radiation term $(v, w)$ is small in $H^1\times L^2$.
 We consider the almost conserved energies for the full solution $\phi$ of the nonlinear wave equation \eqref{FEQUATION}.
+We mention here that similar almost conservations laws have also been studied in \cite{davidKGM}.
 Using the decomposition \eqref{decomp}, we decompose the energies for $\phi$ around the solitons $\phi_S$.
 The associated energy for the solitons $\phi_S$ can be computed explicitly up to an error.
 Then combining with the orthogonality condition, we can obtain estimates for $\|v\|_{H^1}+\|v\|_{L^2}$.
 We first define almost conserved energies for $\phi$ and decompose them around the solitons $\phi_S$.

 We recall the energy momentum tensor with respect to the metric $g^\ep$

 where

 For a vector field $Y$ and a real function $\b$, we have the identity